Best Of16 min read

 Strongvpn

-StrongVPN is the most straightforward option on this list, and that cuts both ways.
+StrongVPN is the most straightforward option here, and that has both benefits and drawbacks.
 Setup is genuinely simple — I timed it at under four minutes from account creation to first connection.
-For someone who just wants a VPN that works without reading any documentation, that's legitimately valuable.
+If you just want a VPN that works without any documentation, that's legitimately valuable.

-Performance, though, is where StrongVPN trails the field.
-Speed retention averaged 82-85% in my tests — noticeably lower than the top performers.
+Performance, though?
+That's where StrongVPN trails the field.
+Speed retention averaged 82-85% in my tests — noticeably lower than top performers.
 Added latency was also higher across the board, clocking in at 12-18ms on nearby servers vs. 4-8ms for NordVPN.
-It's not unusable, but here's what bugs me: at ~$3.66/month on the annual plan, it's actually more expensive than CyberGhost or PIA while delivering objectively worse numbers.
-You're paying a premium for simplicity, which is fine if simplicity is what you need — just go in with eyes open.
+It's not unusable, but here's what bothers me: at ~$3.66/month on the annual plan, it's actually more expensive than CyberGhost or PIA while delivering objectively worse results.
+You're basically paying a premium for simplicity, which is fine if simplicity is what you really need — just know what you're signing up for.

 Key Features: